 Everyone has watched enough crime dramas to know that one of the easiest ways to bring down a Big Bad gangster is to catch one of his mooks doing something illegal and threaten the mook with a ton of jail time for it.
 After spending some time thinking about what it would be like to spend 20 years or so in jail, the mook breaks down and tells the cops what they want to know.
 The cops arrest the mook's boss, the mook testifies, and everything ends happily ever after.

-Naturally, this can also apply to the general public, although in this case it may be a more general fear and unwillingness to get involved that is the motivation.
+Naturally, this can also apply to the general public, although in this case, it may be a more general fear and unwillingness to get involved that is the motivation.
 Tends to be particularly common in poor countries where the criminals may have more control than the government.
-Things aren't helped either if the police are known for being corrupt, brutal, incompetent, or all three.

 This is often the result of the Big Bad using Outscare the Enemy and I Control My Minions Through...
 (Fear).
 It's particularly likely to happen if the villain is The Dreaded or the crime organization in question happens to be Ruthless Foreign Gangsters.

 A common variation has police threaten to make it look like the perp is cooperating with them so that they'll be targeted anyway, and their only hope is to take their chances with the police.
 Other times, the police may just resort to being really fucking scary in their own right.

 - During the Stardust Crusaders arc of JoJo's Bizarre Adventure, the heroes have very little information on the Big Bad's Stand because his underlings fear him more than death itself.
 The most obvious example is Daniel J. D'Arby, who has a mental breakdown after being cornered to spill this information.